We have all heard of postpartum depression but after you give birth you are at risk of other conditions that can affect your mood and behaviour.

 Suffering from a mental illness during pregnancy

-“There are other risk factors that could increase the chances of developing it, for example if you’ve previously suffered from bipolar disorder or manic depression, if you have previously suffered from postpartum psychosis, if you suffered from severe mental illness during your pregnancy, or if there is a family history of mental illness,” he adds.
+“There are other risk factors that could increase the chances of developing it, for example, if you’ve previously suffered from bipolar disorder or manic depression, if you have previously suffered from postpartum psychosis, if you suffered from severe mental illness during your pregnancy, or if there is a family history of mental illness,” Lees adds.

 “It is important to state that having any of these symptoms does not mean you will become ill after the birth of your child.”